kemayo/sublime-text-2-clipboard-history/README.markdown

 ## Using

-Press ctrl-alt-super-v to show the history.
+OSX: Press ctrl-alt-super-v to show the history.

+Windows:  Press ctrl-alt-v to show the history.

 ## Limitations